 Um…that’s a hard question… I mean firstly defining success.
 I don’t think my work would have improved as much as it did if it wasn’t for coming to London.
 Yet, my comic is about growing up in South Africa.
 So… I think this place just taught me how to use what I already had.
 And yes, I wrote and drew all of Mengelmoes.

 Sorta like Neill Blomkamp did with District 9?
 Being in a foreign country helps with seeing the beauty of South Africa and South African culture?

-That’s awesome.
 I saw that you worked on Die Swart Kat too.
-The illustrations are so so good.
+The illustrations are so good.
 How did that come about?
-And also I noticed you changed up the characters look a bit – was that the company who hired you that gave you that freedom or something you thought of?
-It’s a slightly more modern look for the character.
+And also I noticed you changed up the character’s look a bit – was that the company who hired you that gave you that freedom or something you thought of?
+It’s a slightly more modern look.

 For Swart Kat?
 The modern look you mean?

 Yeah, I loved that project and people have really been responding to it, which is nice.
 Interestingly enough, the costume was based on the descriptions in the books.
 The image we have of Swart Kat was from the TV series – and they changed the look from the books.
 So… my “updated” version is actually closer to the original.
 My good friend Annie Klopper rang me up when she was working at Protea and got me to do the illustrations.
 I don’t think a pitch has ever fit my style so perfectly.
 It’s kiddie stuff – but dark.
 But yeah – I had total freedom and I can hardly remember any edits.
 They we’re just like: ‘COOL’.